niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 methodologies.

 ## 3.2 Information Model

-Another technology-neutral modeling approach is to model the information used by applications rather than generalizing NIEM XSD to additional data formats.

 As discussed in the introduction, application information is independent of the data formats used to communicate it.